 4. The haploid set of human chromosomes consist of __________ chromosomes

-Explanation: The human genome is essentially equivalent to all the genetic information that is present in a single haploid set of chromosomes, containing 22 autosomes and 2 sex chromosomes X and Y.
+Explanation: The human genome is essentially equivalent to all the genetic information contained in the haploid set of chromosomes, which contains 23 chromosomes.

 Explanation: DNA melting is the process where DNA is dissolved in saline solution and the temperature is increased to initiate the process of separation.
 When DNA separates into its component strands, the absorbance of dissolved DNA increases and this serves as a parameter for monitoring the process.